nsrau/azure-docs.it-it/articles/security-center/security-center-disk-encryption.md

 <properties
-   pageTitle="Crittografare una macchina virtuale di Azure | Microsoft Azure" description="Questo documento illustra come crittografare una macchina virtuale di Azure dopo la ricezione di un avviso dal Centro sicurezza di Azure." services="security, security-center" documentationCenter="na" authors="TomShinder"
+   pageTitle="Encrypt an Azure Virtual Machine | Microsoft Azure" description="This document helps you to encrypt an Azure Virtual Machine after receiving an alert from Azure Security Center." services="security, security-center" documentationCenter="na" authors="TomShinder"